 On Sept.
-7, 1978, the world lost one of its most unique children when Keith Moon left us, far too soon.
-Much more than simply ‘the drummer for the Who,’ Moon defiined the term “one of a kind” not only in his ability and style behind the drum kit, but in his utter irreverence and over the top way of life.
+7, 1978, the world lost one of its most unique children when Keith Moon left us far too soon.
+Much more than simply the drummer for the Who, Moon defined the term “one of a kind,” not only in his ability and style behind the drum kit, but in his utter irreverence and over-the-top way of life.

-Moon was born on August 23, 1946.
+Moon was born on Aug.
+23, 1946.
 By the time he was in his teens, was already turning heads as a drummer.
 His joining the Who was nothing short of perfect.
 He added a much needed component to their equation, acting as the comic foil to the often very serious Pete Townshend.
-Moon’s drumming style seemed to border on pure chaos, but in reality he was always firmly in control behind the wheel.
+Moon’s drumming style gave the music the chaotic edge it needed to stand out from the Who’s contemporaries.

 Unlike the subtle, yet effective, approach of contemporaries like Charlie Watts or the rock solid Ringo Starr, Moon took an entirely different sensibility to the drum kit, inspiring countless future musicians along the way.
 Add in bassist extraordinaire John Entwistle, and the Who had themselves a rhythm section with the range of an orchestra.